List of Dexter characters: Jurg Yeliashkevych

-Jurg Yeliashkevych was a member of the Koshka Brotherhood.
+Jurgen "Jurg" Yeliashkevych was a member of the Koshka Brotherhood.
 He was Isaak Sirko's bodyguard.
 Jurg accompanied Isaak to Miami while the latter was investigating the death of Viktor Baskov.
 Strong and silent, Jurg is highly loyal to Isaak, remaining loyal to him even when Isaak is removed from the Koshka Brotherhood.
 At this time, Jurg assisted Isaak in the kidnapping of Hannah McKay, in order to assure the cooperation of Dexter Morgan in killing Oleg Mickic and Benjamin Caffrey.
 However, while Jurg held Hannah at the home of Andres Rodriguez, the deceased boss of the Rojas Cartel, Hannah tried to poison Jurg in an attempt to escape.
 Although the poison was not fatal, it allowed Hannah to bash him over the head with a lamp, but not before he stabbed her in the stomach.
 Although Hannah's wound was non-fatal, Jurg was killed in the struggle.